eileen-xue/nf-gadi/README.md

 `nf-gadi` plugin provides a usage report for nextflow processes using NCI Gadi PBS Pro executor.
 To run this plugin, Nextflow version must >= 24.04.1
 ## Installation
+### Download from Nextflow plugin registry
+Start from v1.1.0, this plugin can be download from [Nextflow plugin registry](https://registry.nextflow.io/plugins/nf-gadi)

 ### Install from release
 Set the environment variable
 ```